 Yes.
 It would be up to the two of you to decide who is the named pilot and named co-pilot for the rally so our records are kept straight.
 After that, we'll let you folks figure out who owns the bragging rights as pilot.

-We are happy to accept donations.
-Each year we actively recruit corporate and private sponsors that donate cash or mechandise.
-Some donated mechandise is given away in a random drawing at the awards banquet.
-Other items may be offered in a silent auction as a fundraiser for the Rally.
-Cash donations are used to help defray our operating expenses.
+We are always happy to accept donations from corporate or private sponsors.
+Cash donations are used to help defray our operating expenses and fund our EAA Academy Scholarships.
+Donated mechandise may be given away in a random drawing at the awards banquet, or offered in a silent auction as a fundraiser for the Rally.
 Sponsors that donate more than a certain dollar value are recognized with a plaque and are featured on our web site.

 The Hayward Air Rally is officially recognized as an IRS 501(c)3 Charitable Organization.
 This means that all donations made to the Rally (cash, door prizes, services in kind, volunteer mileage, etc.) may be legally deducted on your income taxes - please consult with your tax advisor.
 Our thanks go out to everyone who has donated so generously to the Rally over the years - now you can take that deduction, too!